namugach/dockit/docs/en/MANUAL.md

 This command displays the following information for all containers created with dockit:
 - Container ID (12 characters)
 - Image name
-- Container name (displayed in simplified form)
+- Container name (in a simplified form)
 - Creation date and time
 - Status (running or stopped, color-coded)
 - IP address (for running containers)
 - Exposed ports (for running containers)

 Container names are displayed in a simplified form for better readability:
-- The 'dockit-' prefix is removed
+- The 'dockit-' prefix is removed.
-- The meaningful last part of the directory path is shown instead of the full path
+- It shows the meaningful last part of the directory name instead of the full path.
   - Example: 'dockit-home-hgs-dockit-test-temp-b' → 'temp-b'

+Additionally, after the command execution, it provides useful `dockit` command combination examples based on the current container status to help you easily perform the next action.

-This feature is particularly useful when managing multiple dockit environments, making it easy to identify and check the status of containers created from different projects at a glance.
+This feature is very useful when managing multiple dockit environments, making it easy to distinguish and check the status of containers created from different projects at a glance.

 ### clone - Clone Project

-Clone an existing Dockit project to create a new one with a similar environment.
-This command streamlines the process of duplicating a project setup, including its Docker image and configurations.
+Clones an existing Dockit project to create a new project with a similar environment.
+This command simplifies the process of duplicating a project setup, including its Docker image and configurations.

 ```bash
 dockit clone <source_project> [new_project_name]